-Students are organised into classes for English, HSIE, Mathematics, PDHPE and Science, based on their results in Year 8.
-Most classes are "mixed ability", however, we do form two "high potential" classes for each KLA.
+Students are organised into classes for the core curriculum, based on their results in Year 8.
+Most classes are "mixed ability"; however, we do form two "high potential" classes for each KLA.
 Consequently, it is possible for a student to be in a "high potential" class for one subject, but not necessarily for another subject.
-Any questions regarding core class placement should be directed to the Deputy or Head Teacher of the relevant course.